aiuta-com/docs/docs/about/resources/colors.md

 The table below contains all the colors used in the SDK:

+!!! abstract ""
-- :fontawesome-regular-eye-slash: This is optional and can be omitted if you are not using the corresponding feature
+    :fontawesome-regular-eye-slash: &nbsp; This is optional and can be omitted if you are not using the corresponding feature

 <!-- If these colors change, don't forget to update the corresponding styles in exta.css -->